kpwhri/HCSRN_Lab_Code_Management/documentation/lab_test_reference.md

 5. FOB\_IMMUN\_QN (Fecal Immunologic [Immunochemical] quantitative)

     ***NEEDS TO BE UPDATED***
+    ***UNDER REVIEW***

-    -   Common Name: FIT (fecal immunochemical test0, iFOBT
+    -   Common Name: FIT (fecal immunochemical test, iFOBT)
-    -   Long Name: FOBT qualitative; quick test; HFH test; occult blood in stool; immunologic
+    -   Long Name: FOBT quantitative; fecal occult blood; occult blood in stool; immunologic
-    -   Test Type: FOB\_IMMUN
+    -   Test Type: FOB\_IMMUN\_QN
     -   Panels:

-    Equivalent tests: FOBT is a general name applied to stool tests to detect blood “hidden” (occult) in the stool.
+    -   Equivalent tests:  FOBT is a general name applied to stool tests to detect blood “hidden” (occult) in the stool.
 Two basic technologies are employed: the guaiac test, which is older and used routinely, and the immunochemical tests, which are newer.
 The fecal immunochemical test is the “FIT” or iFOBT.
 The FIT can also be known as the Hemoccult ICT ® (formerly FlexSure OBT®), Immudia-Hem Sp® , HemSelect®, or Insure®.
 The information provided here applies to the iFOBT or FIT.
 Please see the other FOBT sheets for information about other occult blood tests for stool.
-    Not equivalent tests: The FOBT test must be from stool.
+    -   Not equivalent tests:  The FOBT test must be from stool.
 Text searches for “hemoccult” may or may not be productive.
 Similarly, text searches on “feces”, “fecal”, or “occult blood” may be useful but do not over-generalize; many of these tests will be unrelated to FOBT.
 Do not to confuse FOBT with other tests related to blood.
 Be cautious when considering tests that contain the word “heme” because, although FOBT recognizes the “heme” portion of hemoglobin, hemoglobin is the oxygen-carrying molecule in blood and many tests containing the root “heme” are not FOBT.
     -   Indications: The FIT detects blood in stool.
 The test may be performed to screen for colorectal cancer (CRC), or to diagnose other conditions that cause bleeding into the gastrointestinal (GI) tract.
 Occult (blood not visible to the eye) blood in feces may be due to CRC, polyps, or other GI conditions (e.g., hemorrhoids, anal fissures, ulcers, inflammatory bowel disease).
-    -   Description: Fecal immunochemical tests use antibodies to detect human hemoglobin in stool samples.
-They are specific for human blood (in contrast to the guaiac test which detects nonhuman blood and is influenced by other interferences).
-The immunochemical test causes a color change; i.e., with a change in color indicating a positive test.
-In routine clinical use the expected result would be qualitative; the number of windows tested, and the number that are negative/positive.
-FIT is a newer test than the guaiac.
-FIT sample collection procedures are designed to increase acceptability and adherence by patients.
+    -   Description: A fecal immunochemical test (FIT) (also called an immunochemical fecal occult blood test or iFOBT) uses antibodies specific to the human globulin part of the Hemoglobin.
+Fecal immunochemical tests use antibodies to detect human hemoglobin in stool samples.
+They are specific for human blood; they do not react to animal blood as found in meat , nor plant analogues, and drugs like Vitamin C do not effect the testing, so dietary adjustment is not needed.
+More important, globulin does not survive the enzymes of the upper digestive tract, so it is specific to lower GI bleeding-that is important to colon cancer screening.
+Different kit manufacturers have different requirements for repeats and timing, but most experts say you need samples from 2 different days for good results.
     -   Related Tests: See the following TEST\_TYPES: FOB\_GUAI, FOB1\_GUAI, and FOB\_QN
-    -   Approximate Reference Range: N/A
+    -   Approximate Reference Range: a common threshold for positivity is around 10 μg Hb/g feces.
     -   Comments: Remember that this is a stool test; the material being tested is human feces.
 When conducting string searches of databases to locate iFOBT tests, it may be useful to use terms such as “fecal”, “stool” and “occult”, and to ascertain that stool is the medium being tested.
     -   Test Method Variance:
+    -   Other
+        -   Associated LOINC: 58453-2
+        -   Associated CPT:

 ### FOLATE (Folate in serum)